MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-relationship-analytics.md

 ---
-title: "Configure Relationship analytics for Dynamics 365 Sales Insights | MicrosoftDocs"
+title: "Configure Relationship analytics and health for Dynamics 365 Sales Insights | MicrosoftDocs"
-description: "Learn how to configure Relationship analytics for Sales Insights" ms.date: 10/01/2019 ms.service: crm-online ms.custom:
+description: "Learn how to configure Relationship analytics and health for Sales Insights" ms.date: 10/01/2019 ms.service: crm-online ms.custom: